 Many factors influenced the introduction of the new revenue standard which will standardize the revenue reporting across the world.
 The three key drawbacks in the current standard are:

 The old FASB and IFRS standards for revenue recognition are not consistent, which made revenue reporting difficult for global organizations.
-Because of the difference in the old standards, it is not possible to compare revenue of a US company and a non-US company from the same industry.
+Because of the difference in the old standards, it is not possible to compare the revenue of a US company and a non-US company from the same industry.
 The new revenue standard (ASC 606 / IFRS 15) will eliminate the differences in the standards, provide a robust framework for revenue recognition, and simplify the reporting requirements.

 The new revenue standard is an opportunity for the companies to relook at their current revenue recognition business process and re-engineer it to drive operational and financial efficiencies.
 The process will also enable them to comply with the legal reporting requirements.
-Organizations should consider a cloud-based revenue recognition solution like Ayara that provides end to end solution for the ASC 606 implementation.
-Ayara is easy to implement and offer flexibility to make quick improvements over a period as companies refine their business process to implement the new standard.
+Organizations should consider a cloud-based revenue recognition solution like Ayara that provides end to end solutions for the ASC 606 implementation.
+Ayara is easy to implement and offers flexibility to make quick improvements over a period as companies refine their business process to implement the new standard.